 With Windows 10, the good old Start menu has returned.
 But, this time, the Start menu includes the best of Windows 7’s Start menu and the live tile feature that we have seen in Windows 8.
-In other words, the left-side of the Start menu looks very similar to the Start menu of Windows 7 and the right-side of the Start menu includes the live tiles feature introduced first in Windows 8.
+In other words, the left side of the Start menu offers quick folders to quickly access popular locations on your PC and the right side of the Start menu includes the live tiles feature introduced first in Windows 8.

-In Windows 10, the Start menu is automatically enabled when installed on a PC with keyboard and mouse, and the Start screen gets turned on touch device.
+In Windows 10, the Start menu is automatically enabled when Windows 10 is installed on a PC with a keyboard and mouse, and the Start screen gets turned on a touch device.

 Note that when you enable the Start screen in Windows 10, Windows automatically turns off the Start menu and one can navigate to the Start screen by clicking on the Start button on the taskbar or pressing the Windows logo key on the keyboard.

-Also read: How to install Windows 10 from USB drive.
+Also read: How to install Windows 10 from a USB drive.

 Step 1: Right-click on the Taskbar and then click Properties to open Taskbar and Navigation properties.

-Step 2: Under, Navigation tab, look for the option labelled Use the Start menu instead of the Start screen and uncheck the same to turn off the Start menu and turn on the Start scree.
-Finally, click Apply button.
+Step 2: Under, Navigation tab, look for the option labeled Use the Start menu instead of the Start screen and uncheck the same to turn off the Start menu and turn on the Start screen.
+Finally, click the Apply button.

 You’ll need to sign out and then sign in again to start using the Start screen.